aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Player actions/Skills/RoyalDecree.md

 - All player party members whose `hp` is above 0 has [StatusEffect](../../Actors%20states/Conditions%20methods/StatusEffect.md) called on them to inflict the [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) condition for 2 turns with visual effects
 - All player party members whose `hp` is above 0 has [StatusEffect](../../Actors%20states/Conditions%20methods/StatusEffect.md) called on them to inflict the [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) condition for 2 turns with visual effects

+## No charges usage
+This action sets `dontusecharge` to true and as such, it will not consume any attacker's `charge` as it would normally.

 ## Logic sequence

 - Camera moves slowly to look at the player party